(last updated: 3/31/2018)

 This is a fantastic classical built by local luthier and guitarist extraordinaire, Chris Carrington.
 This is guitar #110 that is still pictured on his site under the “sold” section.
 It has a couple cracks that have been repaired, but it really is a fantastic piece.
 If I had the cash I would order another one without hesitation.

-This guitar sounds and plays great, but my opinion of this quality is: meh.
+This guitar sounds and plays great, but quality is subpar and the company’s unwillingness to stand behind their product is unexceptible.
 The finish has cracked on the top and the neck is warping.
 This shouldn’t happen to a guitar that’s been properly humidified that retails for $3,700.
-If you are considering purchasing one of these, I’d recommend getting a Taylor or something else altogether.
+If you are considering purchasing one of these, I’d recommend getting a Taylor or looking for another builder.

 Kemper Profiling Amp (w/ power amp + Remote)

 The Kemper is a truly amazing piece of gear.
 I use it almost exclusively for practicing, recording, and all low volume gigs.
 While the unit is best known for it’s amazing amps tones, the effects are really good too.
 I used to run my pedal board in front of it, but now that I have the foot controller (aka the Remote), the Kemper is pretty much all I use as it does everything well.

 This is my favorite amp.
 What I love most about it is it always sounds good regardless of where the knobs are set.
 That may sound silly, but once you get used to something that never sounds bad it’s tough to use another amp.
 In my experience most amps have “sweet spots” that you have to dial in.
 That’s just not the case w/ the Naylors.
 If you haven’t heard or played one you’re missing out.
 I’ll never forget the reaction of the front of house engineer for one of my regular gigs the first time I brought this out.
 I played three quick chords on my strat and the guy freaked out (in a good way).
 His response was something like, “OMG!!!
 This thing has some BALLS!!!!”